bbcmicrobit/micropython/docs/microbit_micropython_api.rst

     # Only available for touch pins 0, 1, and 2.
 Returns boolean if the pin
     # has been touched since the last time this method was called
     pin.was_touched()
+    # Only available for touch pins 0, 1, and 2.
+Returns the running total of
+    # pin touches, and resets this counter to zero
+    pin.get_touches()
     # Only available for touch pins 0, 1, 2 and on micro:bit V2 also the logo.
     # Sets the touch mode.
 Value can be either RESISTIVE or CAPACITIVE
     pin.set_touch_mode(value)